nrs-org/novelslop/content/vol_01/chap_15.typ

   later from her friends.

   Today had been quite a long day for her.
-She was approached by all sorts of people because of Mona, to the point she was still talking to some of them at this exact moment.
-While there were some guys who just wanted to ask things about Narumi Sena and her younger sister, she had a couple of interactions that soon diverged from the original topic, which gave her some new friends.
+She was approached by all sorts of people because of her friend Mona, to the point she was still talking to some of them at this exact moment.
+While there were some guys who just wanted to ask things about Narumi Sena and her younger sister, she had a couple of interactions that soon diverged from the original topic, which gave her some brand new friends.

-  Uta was sitting on the train back home, while
+  The scenery outside the train was no longer that of a populous city, but rather a more peaceful suburb urban area.
+For Uta, this was about halfway to her home.

   // apiss mentioned RAHHHHHHHH
   "So yeah, I was talking about that Alice show, y'know, I'm so hyped up for